datacarpentry/image-processing/episodes/04-creating-histograms.md

 each of the 256 possible values in the grayscale image.

 The final parameter is the range of values each of the pixels in the image can have.
-Assuming 24-bit color, each channel has values in the range `[0, 256]`, which is what we pass in.
+Assuming 24-bit color, each channel has values between 0 and 255.
+We communicate that to the `cv2.calcHist()` method with the `[0, 256]` parameter, which is somewhat confusing.
+The minimum value is inclusive, while the maximum value is *one more* than the actual maximum value of the range.

 The output of the `cv2.calcHist()` function is a one-dimensional NumPy array, with 256 rows and one column, representing the number of pixels with the color value corresponding to the index.
-I.e., the first number in the array is the number of pixels found with color value 00000000, and the final number in the array is the number of pixels found with color value 11111111.
+I.e., the first number in the array is the number of pixels found with color value 0 (00000000 in binary), and the final number in the array is the number of pixels found with color value 255 (11111111 in binary).

 Next, we turn our attention to displaying the histogram, by taking advantage of the plotting facilities of the `matplotlib` library.
 We create the plot with